drgimpfen/Docker-Archiver/README.md

 If you cannot find notification output (e.g., Discord, Email) in the normal container logs, check the job log files under `/var/log/archiver` — scheduled and detached jobs write their stdout/stderr to job log files there.

 Why?
 Scheduled archive jobs are executed as detached subprocesses (see `app.run_job`) and their stdout/stderr are redirected into separate log files so the job can run independently of the web worker process.
-For this reason you will often find the notification traces (Apprise logs) in those logs rather than in the central `docker compose logs` output.
+For this reason you will often find notification traces in those logs rather than in the central `docker compose logs` output.

 Quick commands (run on host):